 This program removes duplicate elements from an array using LINQ’s Distinct() method.

-38. Write a C# program to find if a string is a palindrome.
+40. Write a C# program to find if a string is a palindrome.

 Answer:

-Common Mistakes to Avoid in C# Interviews
+Common Mistakes to Avoid When Answering C# Interview Questions

 When preparing for a C# interviews, avoiding common mistakes can help you stand out and demonstrate your proficiency.
 Below are some frequent errors that candidates make during C# interviews and tips on how to avoid them: